-2.2.2.3.
 Integration of MSFD objective and implementation of ecosystem based approach in Estonian MSP

-Based on the requirement of the MSD Directive on application of the ecosystem-based approach to management of human activities, as it is defined by MSFD, the Estonian approach in Estonian MSP involves assessment of potential sea use options (scenarios) with regard to their impacts on the environment.
-To date, an integrated marine monitoring programme targeting the reporting recommendations on MSFD Article 11 has been compiled and relevant indicators of all descriptors have been established1.
+Based on the requirement of the MSP Directive on application of the ecosystem-based approach to management of human activities, as it is defined by MSFD, the Estonian approach in Estonian MSP involves assessment of potential sea use options (scenarios) with regard to their impacts on the environment.
+An integrated marine monitoring programme targeting the reporting recommendations on MSFD Article 11 has been compiled and relevant indicators of all descriptors have been established1.
 The MSFD indicators provide knowledge on the environmental status in the MSP area as well as they indicate environmental changes attributed to the MSP process.
 The latter feedback can guide the MSP process in order to achieve effective spatial planning for sustainable development.
-To date, however, no official document exists that explicitly targets the ecosystem based approach within the Estonian MSP.
+To date, however, no official document exists that explicitly targets the ecosystem based approach within the Estonian MSP and no direct linkage established for integration of the MSFD and MSP processes.
+One of the major challenges is to gain understanding on separate, cumulative and interactive effects of various pressures and human uses on the ecological state of marine environment.